illumos/docs/docs/contributing/index.md

 RTI advocate that the code is correct and of high quality.
 Exactly what this means will vary based on the nature and scope of the change, but here are some guidelines that will give the advocates confidence in your changes.
-As always, trust your avocate and apply "shrink to fit".
+As always, trust your advocate and apply "shrink to fit".

 * There should be at least one code reviewer (focused on the implementation details) that is different from the advocate (focused on ensuring overall